 How You Will Help

-- A professional maintenance team addressing infrastructure needs of the community.
+- contributing to a professional maintenance team addressing infrastructure needs of the community.

-- Raised community awareness of water management, sanitation and health.
+- Raising community awareness of water management, sanitation and health.

 - Quality housing and other structures enabling community services.

-- Increased employment opportunities for trained team members.
+- Increasing employment opportunities for trained team members.

-- Secure income generation for families and community.
+- Securing income generation for families and community.

-- An attractive work and training opportunity for unemployed youth of the province.
+- Assisting to provide an attractive work and training opportunity for unemployed youth of the province.